-The 3 user programmable screens can be set up using the Config (CONFG) menu.
-This submenu allows the user to select one of the three screens, and on entering the Config screen, the user can change the data type to be displayed in each of the 4 screen positions.
-UP and DOWN will change the data type, SET will move to the next screen position.
+The 3 user programmable screen menus can be set up using the Config (CONFG) menu.
+This submenu allows the user to select one of the three screen menus, and on entering the Config screen menu, the user can change the data type to be displayed in each of the 4 screen menu's positions.
+UP (\uparrow) and DOWN (\downarrow) will change the data type, SET will move to the next screen menu position.

-Placing TXT in the bottom 4th line or 3rd and 4th line will cause the data to spread out showing fewer data points.
+Placing text (TXT) in the bottom 4th line or 3rd and 4th line will cause the data to spread out showing fewer data points.
 The system will not allow you to mix speed data from different sources on the same screen.
-Having 2 TXT lines after each other will also rearrange the positioning.
+Having two text (TXT) lines after each other will also rearrange the positioning.
 (See examples on next page).

 The non-active parameters will continue showing the dimmed present data, when not selected.
 Some combinations of data are not allowed, as they may cause confusion.
 These will be automatically corrected.
 Note that the leading text is identical for some data, and information about talkers are ignored.
 Regulations require the user to be able to identify which data they are looking at.
-This can be acheived by using the TXT function or a sticker on the unit.
+This can be achieved by using the TXT function or a sticker on the unit.